Gloucester Park swimming pool opened on April 10th, 1968 at a cost of

 Weekends and Bank Holidays: Adults: 3/- (15p), Juniors: 1/6 (7½p).
 Spectator: 6d (2½p).

-an extensive refurbishment in 1989/1990 the diving tower was removed and the cafe resited on the
+an extensive refurbishment from December 1989 to October 1990 the diving tower was removed and the cafe resited on the

-ground floor.
-During 1995 the poolside diving board was resited when a flume was
+ground floor and given the name 'splash'.
+During 1995 the poolside spring board was resited when a flume was

 installed.
-Years later it was removed leaving the pool without any diving facility.
+Years later this board was removed leaving the pool without any diving facility.
 A fitness

 gym (The Pulse Fitness Centre) later opened on the 1st floor where the cafe once traded.

 Many additional activities take place within the building

 and these have included a creche, sauna, solarium and sun booths/beds.
 Gloucester Park was